1. Output information

 (Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.)

-The Department for Levelling Up, Housing and Communities's (DLUHC's) Housing statistics and English Housing Survey glossary is available on GOV.UK.
+The Ministry of Housing, Communities and Local Government's (MHCLG's) Housing statistics and English Housing Survey glossary is available on GOV.UK.

 Broad rental market area

-Local housing allowance rates relate to an area in which a claim is made: these areas are called Broad Rental Market Areas (BRMA).
-A BRMA is where a person could reasonably be expected to live taking into account access to certain facilities and services.
+There are various ways in which you can classify the different geographies of a country.
+Once such classification is the Broad Rental Market Area (BRMA).
+The definition for a BRMA is where a person could reasonably be expected to live, taking into account access to certain facilities and services.

 Monthly dataset